Azure-Samples/operator-insights-data-ingestion/README.md

 ## Getting Started

 Read this README then explore the samples directory: [samples](samples).
+When you want more in-depth guidance on implementing ingestion, read [INGESTION-OVERVIEW.md](INGESTION-OVERVIEW.md).

 ### Prerequisites